jcocchi/CosmosDBPowerBIProxy/README.md

 # Cosmos DB Power BI Connector Spark Proxy

+> Note: The official version of this repo has been moved to https://github.com/Azure-Samples/azure-cosmosdb-powerbi-connector-spark-proxy.

 This project shows how to use Spark as a proxy to access large amounts of data that is stored in Cosmos DB with Power BI.

 ![architecture](pictures/architecture.PNG)